C-Undritz/Community-Treats/README.md

 * Issue: On the 'add recipe' form, when the buttons to add additional ingredients and additional instructions were clicked, two errors posted in the console:
 ![invalid form control errors](assets/readme/invalid_form_control_errors.png) To solve this the following had to be added to all button elements on the page and those added by the JavaSript functions: type="button".
 This solution was found on [stackoverflow](https://stackoverflow.com/questions/22148080/an-invalid-form-control-with-name-is-not-focusable?page=1&tab=votes#tab-top)
+* Issue: The type and category values are recorded in the recipes as the type and category documents _id's.
+Therefore in the edit_recipe.html code when populating the type and category input fields the type and category ID's are compared with the recipe.type and recipe.category.
+To do this, the type._id and category._id had to be converted to a string using the Jinja filter string().